Memorial sweeps regional basketball doubleheader

 Then the Panthers’ fifth-seeded boys received nine of Lunden Taylor’s 22 points while outscoring No. 12 Las Lomas-Walnut Creek 23-11 in the fourth quarter of a 68-55 victory in D-II.

-Both Memorial teams, given wins, expected to travel Saturday in the semifinals.
+Both Memorial teams, given wins, expected to travel Saturday in the quarterfinals.

 Not going to happen.